Two-Dimensional Boron Monosulfide Nanosheets

 Tuning the bonding patterns of 2D-boron nanomaterials can result in several building blocks.
 Experimentally, however, only borophane and boric acid have been achieved.
 No other 2D compounds of boron have been reported.
 A recent theoretical study found that 2D Boron Monosulphide can exist in several stable phases, each unique electronic structure.
 It includes superconducting, thermoelectric, and hydrogen storage.

 Cathodoluminescence and ultraviolet-visible absorption spectroscopy and excitation-emission matrix experiment results show a constant bandgap difference between the BS nanosheets (r-BS) of about 1.0 eV.
-Many applications are using the bandgap difference between r-BS nanosheets and BS nanosheets, demonstrable by the photoelectrochemical current switch.
+Many applications use the bandgap difference between r-BS nanosheets and BS nanosheets, demonstrable by the photoelectrochemical current switch.

 Results show that changes in the nanosheet bandgap can adjust the number of stacked 2D Boron Monosulfide nanosheets.
 BS nanosheets, non-metal 2D materials, are promising for applications that require bandgap control, such as electronics or photocatalysis.